stagedml/pylightnix/README.md

 Compared to Nix:

-* Like Nix, it offers purely-functional solution for data deployment problem.
+* Like Nix, pylightnix offers purely-functional solution for data deployment problem.
-* Like Nix, it allows to describe and run two-phased build processes in a controllable and reproducible manner.
+* Like Nix, pylightnix allows user to describe and run two-phased build processes in a controllable and reproducible manner.
 * Unlike Nix, pylightnix doesn't aim at building operating systems.
-It is more suitable for application-scaled data storage.
+It is more suitable for managing application-scale data storage.
 * Unlike Nix, pylightnix doesn't provide things like interpreter for build expression language and build isolation.
 Here, both configuration and build phases are defined in Python.
-* Unlike Nix, pylightnix is aware of non-deterministic builds, allowing it to cover a potentially-larger set of use cases.
+* Unlike Nix, pylightnix is aware of non-deterministic builds, which allows it to cover a potentially larger set of use cases.

 Implementation: